-Ceramic, porcelain, cement, stone, marble and even glass are all common styles for today’s backsplashes.
+Ceramic, porcelain, cement, brick, stone, marble, and even glass tile are all common materials for today’s backsplashes.

 Determining the best tile for a kitchen backsplash is a matter of preference and willingness to experiment.
-Whether you're looking to compliment your rustic farmhouse kitchen with natural stone tiles under the oven hood or you're hoping to elevate your bathroom with sleek marble tiles in the shower, tile backsplashes can easily enhance your home design.
+Whether you're looking to compliment your rustic farmhouse kitchen with natural stone tiles under the oven hood and countertops or you're hoping to elevate your bathroom with sleek marble tiles in the shower, tile backsplashes can easily enhance your home design and make for a great focal point in your space.
 However, there are some things worth knowing in the search for your home’s dream tile.

 Here are some tips to keep in mind when shopping for a backsplash:

-How much a backsplash installation costs will depend on square feet used, but bear in mind that kitchens come in all shapes and sizes with awkward angles, making professional installation costs subjective.
+How much a backsplash installation costs will depend on the square feet used to protect your painted walls, but bear in mind that kitchens come in all shapes, styles, and sizes with awkward angles, making professional installation costs subjective.

-In general, marble, ceramic, and porcelain all offer versatility with design, well-suited to evergreen backsplash design styles like subway tiling.
-Play around with grouts to change the mood of the kitchen when working with these materials, which can offer a dark glow or further enhance the brightness of the backsplash, especially when working with whites.
+In general, marble, ceramic, and porcelain all offer a range of versatility in design, well-suited to evergreen backsplash design styles like subway tile and tiling.
+Play around with grouts to change and match the mood of the kitchen backsplash when working with these materials, which can offer a dark glow or further enhance the brightness of the backsplash, especially when working with whites.

 When selecting the best tile for your backsplash, it’s always worth considering what your design goal is.
-With the modern all white kitchen trend, simple colored subway tiles can work to add a fresh pop of color to your space without overwhelming it.
+With the modern all-white kitchen trend, simple coloured subway tiles can work to add a fresh pop of colour and a focal point to your space without overwhelming it.
 If you’re looking for a more elaborate design, like a hand-painted Moroccan-style backsplash, you’ll want to weigh heavily what material produces the effect you want and will keep you satisfied for years to come.

-Home base for most backsplashes will be a kitchen, especially surrounding sinks and stoves.
-Pragmatically speaking, the backsplash protects the wall from water stains and damage—or, marks from tools and gadgets that live on the counter.
+The home base for most backsplashes will be a kitchen, especially surrounding sinks, kitchen cabinets, kitchen countertops, and stoves.
+Practically speaking, the backsplash protects the wall from water stains and damage—or marks from tools and cooking gadgets that live in the cabinets and on the kitchen counter.

 Still, many creative locations make sense to add a backsplash.
-Tile backsplashes can be added to bathrooms, behind toilets and sinks, and even surrounding showers.
-Recently there is a trend to install backsplashes on the ceiling to clearly define a shower alcove, and to prevent water damage.
+Tile or brick backsplashes can be added to bathrooms, behind toilets and sinks, and even on walls surrounding showers.
+Recently, there has been a trend to install backsplashes on the ceiling to clearly define a shower alcove and to prevent water damage.